smilexs4/FuckSeen/README.md

 # FuckSeen

-Prevent others from seeing the "seen" watermark when you click on a chat window
+Tamper monkey script to prevent others from seeing the "seen" watermark when you click on a chat window.